Mykhailo Dobkin: Early life and career

 Mykhailo Dobkin was born to a Jewish father and Ukrainian mother in Kharkiv.
-He graduated from the National University of Internal Affairs with a degree in law and the National University of Kharkiv, majoring in international economics.
+He graduated from the National University of Internal Affairs with a degree in law and the Kharkiv National University of Economics, majoring in international economics.

 From 1993 until 2002, Dobkin was an entrepreneur and director of several businesses.
-In his 2015 tax declaration, Dobkin stated that he owned 12 luxury cars.
+In his 2015 tax declaration, Dobkin stated that he owned 12 vehicles.

-People's Deputy of Ukraine (2002-2006)
+People's Deputy of Ukraine (2002–2006)

 In the 2002 Ukrainian parliamentary election, Dobkin was elected as People's Deputy of Ukraine.
 Dobkin changed his political party several times while serving as a People's Deputy, going from For United Ukraine! to the Democratic Initiatives group less than a year after his election.
 Two years later, Dobkin again switched his party to the Social Democratic Party of Ukraine (united), and the year afterwards joined the Party of Regions, where he remained until the Verkhovna Rada was dissolved for the 2006 Ukrainian parliamentary election.
 From late 2005, Dobkin was a member of the political council of the Party of Regions.

-Mayor of Kharkiv (2006-2010)
+Mayor of Kharkiv (2006–2010)

 From March 2006 to March 2010, Dobkin was Mayor of Kharkiv.
 In office, Dobkin was close to Hennadiy Kernes, who exerted unofficial power upon Dobkin.

-In 2007, a leaked video of Kernes vulgarly instructing Dobkin became famous in Ukraine, and led to the creation of several internet memes as a result.
+Election video scandal

+On September 27, 2007, a video recording how Dobkin’s election speech was prepared in December 2005 was posted on YouTube.
+A video containing profanity by Hennadiy Kernes was also shown on television.
+The authenticity of this recording is controversial.
+Dobkin himself called this video "partially edited".
+On the first day, the video on YouTube was viewed by about 120 thousand people, and in total, as of June 2020, there were more than 6.1 million views.
+The video spawned a huge number of Internet memes in the Russian-speaking segment of the Internet.

-Governor of Kharkiv Oblast (2010-2014)
+Governor of Kharkiv Oblast (2010–2014)

 In March 2010, President Viktor Yanukovych appointed Dobkin as Governor of Kharkiv Oblast.

 In 2014, amidst Euromaidan, Dobkin formed the Ukrainian Front, an organisation in support of Yanukovych.
-Dobkin furthermore stated his intention to "clean and purify our Ukrainian land of those who come here with plans for occupation."
+Dobkin furthermore stated his intention to "clean and purify our Ukrainian land of those who come here with plans for occupation".
 In February 2014, Dobkin called for Ukraine’s capital to be moved from Kyiv to Kharkiv, and for a federal structure of government to be established in Ukraine.
 He also claimed that by late February 2014, "all peaceful protesters of Euromaidan had left" and that "Negotiations with [remaining protesters] will be to no avail.
-They need to disarm, and those who resist and kill people physically destroyed".
+They need to disarm, and those who resist and kill people physically destroyed."